DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ### English
 Research Technologies

 Building your home is a long process and resources and manpower are not the only things you need.
-Smart Settlers dedicate a lot of time to research new technologies, thereby unlocking better equipment, new furniture and construction elements.
+Smart Settlers dedicate a lot of time to researching new technologies, thereby unlocking better equipment, new furniture and construction elements.

 Select scholars carefully – if their personality doesn’t fit this type of work, they are not going to make a lot of progress.